angelrmh/PepperInc-Projects/README.md

 # PepperInc-Projects
-This is a repository for projects my startup enterprise called Pepper Inc
+This is a repository for projects by my startup enterprise called Pepper Inc